 One of the basic tenets taught in business school is that debt is a good thing for profitable firms.
 They reap desirable tax deductions from the interest they pay.
 Some of the research done on tradeoff theories of capital structure, however, predicts that debt is actually a detriment.
 Not so, says a study of the accounting data for publicly traded firms in the United States, written by Simon professor Toni Whited and her colleagues Andras Danis and Daniel Rettl.
 They argue that debt is a benefit.
-Read more here.
+Read more about The Benefits of Debt.

 Firms led by Democrats and headquartered in Democratic-leaning states spend significantly more on corporate social responsibility than do their Republican counterparts in Republican states, a Simon professor has found.
 While his finding didn’t surprise Leonard Kostovetsky, the extent of the spending did.
 He and co-author Alberta Di Giuli estimate that Corporate Social Responsibility (CSR) costs Democratic-leaning firms approximately $20 million more in annual SG&A expenses—or about 10 percent of net income—than GOP-led firms.
 Read more about Blue Firms Give More Green.

 Companies hold more cash than they used to.
 In the early 1980s, 10 percent of a firm’s assets were invested in Treasury bonds, cash accounts, and the like.
 These days, it’s more like 20 percent.
 In “Competition, Cash Holdings, and Financing Decisions,” Simon professor Boris Nikolov and co-authors Erwan Morellec and Francesca Zucchi build a model that provides a theoretical framework to figure out the benefits and costs of holding cash and test predictions generated by the model to help answer these questions.